Screen dimensionsPixel densityDesk fitReal monitor specs

 38 to 40 inches: where productivity gets more serious

 The 38-inch 3840x1600 and 40-inch 5120x2160 classes are more interesting for work because they add height back.
-You still get the ultrawide lanes, but code review, docs, spreadsheets, and terminals stop feeling vertically cramped.
+You still get ultrawide room, but code review, docs, spreadsheets, and terminals stop feeling vertically cramped.

 A 40-inch 5K2K panel is the cleanest answer for many software and knowledge-work desks: ultrawide width, 4K-like vertical resolution, and less theatrical sprawl than a 49-inch super ultrawide.
 It is not cheap, but it solves the right problem.

-49-inch 32:9: brilliant when you want lanes, irritating when you do not
+49-inch 32:9: brilliant for side-by-side work, irritating when you do not need it

 A 49-inch 5120x1440 monitor is basically two 27-inch 1440p monitors fused into one panel.
-That is fantastic if you already think in lanes: IDE, browser, logs, database console, docs, Slack, metrics.
+That is fantastic if you keep several work areas visible: IDE, browser, logs, database console, docs, Slack, metrics.
 It is less fantastic if your work is one centered document and a lot of reading.

 The tradeoff is physical.
 You need desk width, a serious arm or stand, and better window management.
 You also lose the ergonomic clarity of one centered primary monitor unless you create a centered zone yourself.